-Seed Treatment and Inoculation
+Seed treatment and inoculation

-(10) Seed treatment is very important operation in soybean considering number of fungal, bacterial and viral diseases which causes considerable reduction in plant population and thereby yield.
-Hence, farmers are advised to treat soybean seed at the time of sowing using premixed Penflufen + Trifloxystrobine 38 FS (a) 1 ml/kg seed or Carboxin 37.5 + Thiram 37.5 (a) 3g/kg seed or 2g Thiram + 1g Carbendazim/kg seed or Trichoderma viride (a) 8-10 g/kg seed.

-(11) In areas where Yellow Mosaic Virus and Stem fly are affecting the soybean crop every year, farmers are recommended to carry out seed treatment with recommended insecticide i.e. Thiamethoxam 30 FS @10 ml/kg of seed or Imidacloprid 48 FS@ 1.25 ml/kg seed.

-(12) Once the seed treatment with fungicides and insecticide is done, farmers are advised to inoculate the treated seed with bio-inoculants like Bradyrhizobium japonicum and Phosphate Solubilizing Mircro-organism (PSM) each @ 5 g/kg seed immediately before sowing.
+- (10) Seed treatment is very important operation in soybean considering number of fungal, bacterial and viral diseases which causes considerable reduction in plant population and thereby yield.
+Hence, farmers are advised to treat soybean seed at the time of sowing using premixed fungicides like Thiophanate methyl 45% + Pyraclostrobin 5% FS (3 ml/kg seed) or Carboxin 37.5 + Thiram 37.5 (3g/kg seed) or Penflufen + Trifloxystrobine 38 FS (1 ml/kg seed) or Azoxystrobin 2.5% + Thiophanate Methyl 11.25% + Thiamethoxam 25% FS (10 ml/kg seed) or Carbendazim 25%+ Mencozeb 50% WS (3g/kg seed) as per the list given on page No 41 or Trichoderma viride @ 8-10 g/kg seed. - (11) In areas where Yellow Mosaic Virus and Stem fly are affecting the soybean crop every year, farmers are recommended to carry out seed treatment with recommended insecticide i.e. Thiamethoxam 30 FS @10 ml/kg of seed or Imidacloprid 48 FS@ 1.25 ml/kg seed. - (12) Once the seed treatment with fungicides and insecticide is done, farmers are advised to inoculate the treated seed with bio-inoculants like $Bradyrhizobium\ japonicum\ and\ Phosphate\ Solubilizing\ Mircro-organism\ (PSM)$ each @ 5 g/kg seed immediately before sowing.
 If the soybean is grown in non-traditional/new area, they should increase the quantity of bio-inoculants to at least 10 g/kg seed.